 Know Your Area and

 It may seem like a given, but many people underestimate the importance of location.
 Even the most meticulously designed dental practice can struggle mightily to succeed (or merely survive) in an inferior location.
 Don’t rush to find a place; a little research will save you a lot of trouble down the road.
 If you don’t have a location yet, now is the time to find a prime one.
 The best location is where people want what you have to offer, and you want to serve those people.
-Dental demographic research is mission critical when determining whether a location is right for your practice and, if it is, what message will resonate with that community.
+Dental-specific demographic research is mission critical when determining whether a location is right for your practice and, if it is, what message will resonate with that community.
 Do you want to see mainly families, young professionals, or an older demographic?
 Should insurance-friendly or fee-for-service be your model?
 What is the competition like?
-We’ve helped more than 500 dentists locate their offices, and we hope you’ll be next!
+These are just a few key questions to get you started.

 If you already have a location, get to know your area and make it work in your favor as much as possible.
 Is your practice vision in line with the actual people who live around it?
 Are there any details you could tweak to make your practice more appealing?
 You can’t escape reality when needing to eat the plate in front of you, so make sure there’s not a disconnect between what your dental practice offers and what your target market actually wants.
-The sweet spot is there, and it’s where you’ll find success.LEARN ABOUT DEMOGRAPHICS
+The sweet spot is there, and it’s where you’ll find success.DEMO REPORT FAQS